junxit/us-congress-bills-115/metadata.md

 - 2017-10-31 — Mr. Crawford moved to suspend the rules and pass the bill.
 - 2017-10-31 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 394 - 1 (Roll no. 591). (text: CR H8284)
 - 2017-10-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 394 - 1 (Roll no. 591).(text: CR H8284)
+- 2017-11-01 — Received in the Senate and Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.